DiRAC-Training/FM001-Bash-command-line/_episodes/02-navigation.md

 make a directory for us to play with.

 `mkdir <new directory name>` makes a new directory with that name in your current location.
-Notice that this command required two pieces of input: the actual name of the command (`mkdir`) and an argument that specifies the name of the directory you wish to create.
+Note that this command required two pieces of input: the actual name of the command (`mkdir`) and an argument that specifies the name of the directory you wish to create.